dradtke/blog/content/post/gtk-giphy.md

 # Part I: Hello World

-(the source for this section can be found [here][code1])

 GNOME applications are beginning to make a distinction between two scopes: application-level and window-level.
 It's no big surprise that you can have multiple windows of an application open at a time, and GNOME is embracing that usage pattern by allowing you to separate the concerns of the application on a global level with those that are only concerned with one window at a time.

-For example, imagine that our Giphy Viewer is already built.
-If you'd like to do two searches at the same time, say to compare results, you'd open up two Giphy Viewer windows.
+For example, imagine that our app is already built.
+If you'd like to do two searches at the same time, say to compare results, you'd open up two windows.
 Each window would contain the search field, and the image result.
 However, for efficiency's sake, any resources that are shared between the two windows would ideally only need to be allocated once.
 Plus, it usually makes more sense to handle